elastic/search-ui/README.md

 - [search-ui-elasticsearch-connector](packages/search-ui-elasticsearch-connector)

 It is also possible to create your own connector if you don't see your service in the list above.
 Connectors just need to implement a common interface that Search UI understands.
-(TODO)
+The interface is documented in the [search-ui-app-search-connector](packages/search-ui-app-search-connector) connector's README.

-### Just the view
+### The View

 We also provide our views in standalone libraries.
 You'll find our component markup and CSS here.
 If you'd like to simply leverage some of these out of the box styles